-There are over 1000 chateaux in Loire Valley but unless you’re a castle fanatic, you’re most likely not going to see all of them.
-Most visitors to Paris have very limited time, and this is when day tours come in handy.
-I wholeheartedly recommend Loire Valley tours from Paris if you’re short on time.
+There are over 1000 chateaux in Loire Valley but unless you’re a castle fanatic with unlimited time, you’re most likely not going to see all of them.
+I wholeheartedly recommend Loire Valley day tours from Paris if you’re short on time.

-The first stop of the day was Amboise castle, located on a high rocky promontory which dominates the city and the River Loire.
-I must admit that I didn’t find if very spectacular at first, probably because it’s a small castle, but I quickly changed my mind.
+The first stop of the day was Amboise castle, located on a high rocky promontory that dominates the city and the River Loire.
+I must admit that I didn’t find it very spectacular at first, probably because it’s a small castle, but I quickly changed my mind.

 The village below the castle looked like straight out of Disney’s Beauty and the Beast (although it was actually inspired by the town of Alsace): narrow streets were full of cute restaurants and local stores.
 It’s obviously touristy, but still quite charming.